As you know, I am not good at creating short recaps of anything.

 – women release a hormone (oxytocin) when they get together.

 “Girlfriends are like an apple a day” – Suzanne Braun Levine

 On day two, I attended my favorite session.

 About women and their relationships called Women Writing Their Lives.

-Three strong and amazing women led the panel, Suzanne, Gina Barreca and Ilene Gingy Beckerman and was moderated by another amazing woman, Patricia Wynn Brown.
+Three strong and amazing women led the panel, Suzanne, Gina Barreca, and Ilene Gingy Beckerman and were moderated by another amazing woman, Patricia Wynn Brown.